mrkem598/joshbrostoff.github.io/_posts/2018-04-09-effective_leader.md

 title: "The Effective Leader"

 ---
-Four years ago, I graduated college at the start of the second “tech bubble”.
+Four years ago, I graduated college at the height of the second “tech bubble”.
 Since then, I have worked at various places, ranging from explosive growth tech companies, to a small consulting group.
 Along the way, I’ve tried to pick out the qualities of what I believe to be the effective leader.

 **Walking around the office**